mjaidi/portfolio-gridsome/content/projects/fr/bidnbill.md

 website: "bidnbill.herokuapp.com"
 date: "6/2019"
 order: 6
----
+content: >-
   BidnBill is a platform for matching customers with energy providers

   It is still at the mvp stage
+---